 Before making a decision to move to remote learning or a non-instruction day (snow day), EPS administrators monitor and review road and parking lot conditions, temperatures and precipitation amounts.
 The decision on school closure is not often immediately clear.
 Oklahoma weather can change quickly.
 When schools must be closed due to inclement weather, the following considerations are important:

-- EPS will post school closings to the district’s social media platforms, school websites, and share it with local media.
+- EPS will post school closings to the district’s social media platforms, school websites, and share them with local media.
 In addition, you may receive a text message about school closures and a push notification from our mobile app.
 For information on how to sign up for text messaging, click here: https://edmondschools.net/parents-students/communication/

 - When weather conditions develop during the school day, schools are generally NOT dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.

 - If the weather starts to deteriorate during the school day, parents may certainly pick up their student(s) early.

 - To find out if schools have moved to remote learning or the district has called for a non-instruction day, please monitor social media, the district website, your email and text messages from school messenger, and local media.
 Please do not call district headquarters or individual schools.
 These lines must be kept open.

 Tornado Watch Procedures: